AL 16104 Potrero Bridge 2 scaled Phase I

 The project also includes construction of a fourth track at the Perris-South layover maintenance facility.
 This will include building new track and installing a new switch for trains to change tracks.
 This will improve Metrolink service operations and efficiency by allowing more trains to be stored overnight.

-Construction is anticipated to start in late 2024 and be completed in summer 2026.
+Construction is anticipated to begin in early 2026 and be completed in 2028.

 Metrolink Double Track Project: Moreno Valley-Perris